quixio/quix-docs/docs/tutorials/overview.md

 Each tutorial is divided into parts, so that you can leave a tutorial at a convenient point, come back to it later, and continue where you left off.

-Some tutorials use [project templates](../get-started/project-templates.md) - these are marked accordingly.

 <div class="grid cards" markdown>

 -   __Event detection and alerting__